What are the top ten things to do in Vietnam?

 Ho Chi Minh City is still often referred to as Saigon.
 It was a Khmer seaport in the 17th century and then became a French colony, and today, Ho Chi Minh is the largest city in Vietnam.
 There is a stunning blend of European, Vietnamese and Chinese culture in Ho Chi Minh city, amply visible through its beautiful architecture.
 Ho Chi Minh is also home to several rivers, arroyos and canals, adding to its scenic charm.

 Some of Vietnam’s finest hotels can be found in Ho Chi Minh, offering you plenty of options to stay.
-Eating is out is never a problem: expecet everything from simple or Parisian style street cafés, street vendors dishing out delicious local fare as well as high-end Vietnamese and international restaurants.
-And if there is one thing that is associated with Ho Chi Minh City, it is its bustling traffic!
-You too can head out on a Vespa for a culinary tour in Saigon!
+Eating is out is never a problem: expect everything from simple or Parisian style street cafés, street vendors dishing out delicious local fare as well as high-end Vietnamese and international restaurants.
+And if there is one thing that is associated with Ho Chi Minh City, it is bustling traffic!
+However, if you are wondering is it safe to travel to Vietnam, rest assured – our trusted local team are always available to ensure your safety.
+With our expert guides, you too can head out on a Vespa for a culinary tour in Saigon, and safely explore other parts of the country.

 Visit the Cu Chi Tunnels to learn more about one of the darkest chapters in Vietnamese history.
 The Vietnamese were hidden in this 200 km long tunnel system during the Vietnam War.
 A moving museum recalls the suffering years.